 A student who fails to meet satisfactory academic progress after the SAP Warning period will lose their FSA eligibility (if applicable).
 The student may appeal this determination, and if he/she prevails, the student will be placed on SAP Probation.
 An SAP Probation determination explains why the student did not make satisfactory progress and document the circumstance(s) which caused them to have unsatisfactory progress.
 The basis for filing an appeal, such as the death of a relative, injury or illness of the student, or other extenuating circumstances, requires documentation.
-The written appeal request must also include a statement of what has changed in the student's situation that will allow the student to meet the standards for SAP by the beginning of the next evaluation period.
+Documentation must include the following mitigating circumstances: